In 2024 $ 5,100,000,000,000 are invested in coal, oil, and gas companies.

 Urgewald‘s databases of the fossil fuel industry identify the coal, oil and gas companies destroying our planet.
 They contain comprehensive company-level information on the whole coal, oil and gas industry.

-The Global Coal Exit List (GCEL) includes over 1,000 companies and over 1,800 subsidiaries.
+The Global Coal Exit List (GCEL) includes 1,433 companies and their subsidiaries and joint ventures.
 Their activities range from coal mining, trading and transport to the conversion of coal to liquids, the operation of coal-fired power stations and the manufacturing of equipment for new coal plants.
-GCEL lists 490 companies that are still developing new coal power plants, new coal mines, or new coal transport infrastructure.
+95% of the companies on GCEL are not transitioning.
+Over 577 companies on GCEL are still developing new coal power plants, new coal mines, or new coal transport infrastructure.
+Up to now, only 71 companies have announced a coal exit date.